00-01/gap_sdk/README.md

 make clean all run PMSIS_OS=freertos platform=board
 ~~~~~

-In details: PMSIS_OS allows us to choose an OS (freertos/pulpos), platform
-allows to choose the runner (board/gvsoc) and io choose the default output
-for printf (host/uart).
+In details, `PMSIS_OS`, `platform`, `io` are used to configure the RTOS to run the example on, specify the runner, and select the output for printf.
+* PMSIS_OS : RTOS (freertos/pulpos)
+* platform : board gvsoc rtl fpga (defult if not set is gvsoc)
+* io       : disable host(semihosting) uart rtl (defult if not set is semihosting)

 After the build you should see an output resembling: